-VIII.
+XI.
 EXCLUDING RELEVANT EVIDENCE.
 The FRE and similar state rules of evidence permit a court to exclude even relevant evidence, in certain circumstances.
-Since a number of courts have used this basis to exclude expert testimony, it is necessary to examine this rule.
+Since a number of courts have used this basis to exclude expert testimony, it is necessary to consider this rule in the present context.

-A. FRE 403.
+A. TRE 403.